 The UNIX system has an on-line manual that can be called up by the man command.
 To find out how to use a particular command or program, type man (or man -k for a keyword search of all man pages) followed by the name of the command or program.
 To find out how to use the manual pages, enter man man.
-There is an excellent reference resource for Sun Workstations called AnswerBook.
-It can be reached on the World Wide Web at the address http://www.cs.duke.edu:8888.
 For references regarding Linux Machines, you should check out the Linux HOWTO's at http://sunsite.unc.edu/pub/Linux/docs/HOWTO.